 Our music programs prepare you for professional careers in a variety of areas including teaching, performance, composition, music business, music technology, music management, and other music-related occupations.
-The Bachelor of Music degree program offers three areas of emphasis: music education , music performance (with emphases in instrumental , piano , and vocal ), and jazz studies .
+The Bachelor of Music degree program offers four areas of emphasis: applied music, jazz studies, music education, and music literature.
 The Bachelor of Arts degree program offers a nondisciplinary music degree that incorporates studies in other disciplines for careers in many music-related professions.

 Notes for Music:

 - Admission to the Department of Music as an undergraduate music major or minor is by audition.
 You must complete the music theory diagnostic test, and if you wish to major in music, you must be evaluated by piano faculty for placement.